The IRS Foreign Earned Income Exclusion for US Expats in 2022 – A Complete Guide

 The Foreign Earned Income Exclusion doesn’t discriminate between expats who are paying taxes abroad and those who aren’t.
 This means that expats who live in a no-tax country or who don’t qualify to pay foreign income tax in any country can still claim the FEIE to derive the tax benefit of reducing their US tax bill, often to zero.

-In this article we’ll look at the Foreign Earned Income Exclusion in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.
+In this article we’ll look at the Foreign Earned Income Exclusion in 2022 in depth: what it is, what it isn’t, who qualifies for it, how to claim it, and in what circumstances expats benefit from claiming it.

 1 – What is the Foreign Earned Income Exclusion?